 On September 1, 2000, the Company entered into an employment agreement with Robert A. Whitman, as President and Chief Executive Officer of the Company.
 In addition, the Company agreed to use its best efforts to continue Mr. Whitman in his position as chairman of the board of directors.
-The agreement has an initial term expiring August 31, 2007, and provides for an annual base salary, paid retroactively to December 31, 1999, of \$500,000, to be reviewed annually by the Compensation Committee.
+The agreement has an initial term expiring August 31, 2007, and provides for an annual base salary of \$500,000, to be reviewed annually by the Compensation Committee.
 The base salary may be increased, but not decreased, during the term of the agreement.
 The Employment Agreement provides for an annual bonus, to be paid based on the attainment of performance objectives determined by the Compensation Committee.
 The bonus can range from 0 percent to 150 percent of the base salary.
 A substantial portion of Mr. Whitman's annual performance bonus is based upon the Company meeting operating targets established by the Compensation Committee.
-The meeting portion of Mr. Whitman's annual bonus will be determined based on reaching other targets established by the Compensation Committee on an annual basis which may include such things as: meeting target dates for development of specific projects, meeting sales goals for individual products or business areas, increasing revenues and/or market penetration associated with products or groups of products, successful development and introduction of new products, attracting and retaining key employees, implementing business strategies, identifying and negotiating business transactions, and other items that may be established by the Compensation Committee from time to time.
-Mr. Whitman has voluntarily not taken his base salary or bonus compensation since May 2001 and does not anticipate receiving any compensation until the Company's performance improves.
+The remaining portion of Mr. Whitman's annual bonus will be determined based on reaching other targets established by the Compensation Committee on an annual basis which may include such things as: meeting target dates for development of specific projects, meeting sales goals for individual products or business areas, increasing revenues and/or market penetration associated with products or groups of products, successful development and introduction of new products, attracting and retaining key employees, implementing business strategies, identifying and negotiating business transactions, and other items that may be established by the Compensation Committee from time to time.
+Mr. Whitman has voluntarily not taken his base salary or bonus compensation since May 2001.